cyberwani/sfx.js/README.md

 Adds a new sound effect to the `soundGroup` SFX instance.

-**soundName:** `String` simple string with a name of a sound **file:** `String|Array` name of a file (or array with filenames) located in `soundGroup` directory without an extensions, as that is decided according to the browser support
++ **soundName:** `String` simple string with a name of a sound
++ **file:** `String|Array` name of a file (or array with filenames) located in `soundGroup` directory without an extensions, as that is decided according to the browser support
-**volume:** `Int` default sound volume for this sound effect in 0-100 range (default is 100) **layers:** `In` how many audio layers should be created from this file(s)
++ **volume:** `Int` default sound volume for this sound effect in 0-100 range (default is 100)
++ **layers:** `In` how many audio layers should be created from this file(s)

 When you'll pass an array of file names into **file** argument, they will be used to create multiple sound layers.
 Layers are than useful when simultaneous playback is required.

-For example: You have a sound for a gunshot, but you want to play it before the last one has ended (fast rate of gun fire).
+For example: You have a sound for a gunshot, but you want to play it before the last one has ended (fast rate of fire).
 In this case, you have to use more layers, as one Audio() element cannot be played multiple times simultaneously.
 SFX.js than cycles through this layers, playing them one after another.
 You should set how many layers do you need based on a probability of sound overlapping and length of a sound effect.
 With higher layer count you are lowering the probability of silence due to no sound layers being available, but also consuming more resources.

-Providing multiple versions of a same sound effect (passing them as array of file names into **file** argument) creates more natural result for sound effects such as gun fire.
+Providing multiple versions of a same sound effect (passing them as an array of file names into **file** argument) creates more natural result for sound effects such as gun fire.

 Passing 4 file names automatically creates 4 sound layers, but you can still use **layers** argument to create more.